-Reports of a person trapped under digger in Te Puna in the Bay of Plenty
+Man seriously injured after being trapped by rolled digger

-There are reports of a person trapped under a digger in Te Puna this morning.
+A man has been taken to hospital with serious injuries after getting trapped under a digger in Te Puna this morning.

 Fire and Emergency Northern Communications shift manager Paul Radden said firefighters were called to an incident in Te Puna at 10.27am.